Do You Have A Painful Big Toe?

 Pain in the big toe joint can be many things, but frequently it is a deterioration of the cartilage in the joint that leads to arthritis in the joint.

-Signs of arthritis are pain and stiffness in the joint, especially in the morning, crepitus or grinding sensation in the joint, swelling and a decreased range of motion.
+Signs of arthritis are pain and stiffness in the joints, especially in the morning, crepitus, or grinding sensation in the joints, swelling, and a decreased range of motion.
 Sometimes the pain improves when the joint is used after the morning stiffness goes away and other people have pain all the time.

 When the big toe loses some of its mobility it is called a limitus, when the big toe won't move at all it is called a rigidus joint.

-This procedure can also be performed on the lessor toes as well.
+This procedure can also be performed on the lesser toes as well.

 Painful big toe?

 Call us to see what options are available to you!